podshara/podshara.github.io/_experiences/rice.md

 end: 'present'
 logo: assets/images/experiences/rice.png
 description: >
-  Working on Robot Self-Identification and Self-Calibration, enabling robots to infer their kinematics, sensing models, and embodiment.
+  Working on Robot Self-Identification and Self-Calibration, enabling robots to autonomously understand their own bodies and sensors for reliable real-world manipulation.
   Developing benchmarks and competitions to evaluate robots’ manipulation and reasoning skills in real-world settings.
 ---